-The global marketplace, automated recruiting, talent management systems and outsourced payroll have required – almost forced – the HR profession to evolve.
-The BLS also said that today’s HR managers need to be experts in equal employment opportunities, healthcare and retirement plans.
+The global marketplace, automated recruiting, talent management systems, and outsourced payroll have required – almost forced – the HR profession to evolve.
+The BLS also said that today’s HR managers must be experts in equal employment opportunities, healthcare, and retirement plans.
 However, the daily life of an HR manager also has its lighter moments.

 Stepping up as an employee advocate is now one of the more important roles of HR, partly due to changing demographics.
 Millennial professionals surpassed Generation X in 2016 to comprise the largest share of the American workforce, according to the Pew Research Center, and this trend has continued.3

 Advance your career with The University of Scranton

 Advance your career in Human Resources

 Whether it’s new tools for performing their job or providing clear avenues for development, the critical foundational and technical skills you’ll gain from your MS in Human Resources Management studies provide a basis that encourages continued learning and teaches methods to stay up-to-date on the latest news.

 Many students in an MS in Human Resources Management program use the Capstone course to share their experiences with fellow students and learn real-life methods for adequately managing a younger workforce.
 A happy secondary benefit of this course is that professional circles grow, providing career connections with peers who will continue sharing experiences and solutions for years.

 Prepare for a Future in Human Resources Management